 A Dance Scene out of nowhere during The End Credits Sequence.
 DreamWorks Animation, can do better Dance Scenes near the end of a movie.
 Does Shrek ring any bells?

 Scott/Santa’s son, Charlie, having a storyline about “girl problems,” was kinda distracting.
+I never cared about Charlie’s arc about getting a girl.

 The Final Verdict: B-